-It’s no fun being sick.
-It’s even worse when kids are so sick that they have to go to the hospital.
-So a boy named Campbell Remess wanted to help out.
-He asked his parents if he could buy stuffed animals to send to kids in the hospital.
-His mom and dad loved the idea, but said they could buy only a few because it would cost a lot of money.
-So Campbell did the math: he realized that if he bought furry fabric and sewed on little eyes and noses himself, he could make more stuffed animals with the same amount of money!
-He decided to make 1 stuffed animal a day all year, and “Project 365” was born.
-This great kid has now brought toys and smiles to children in hospitals for more than 5 years.
-Check out the pictures of his awesome fluffy friends!
+It’s no fun being sick in the hospital, especially as a kid.
+So a boy named Campbell Remess wanted to buy stuffed animals for kids in the hospital.
+But that would cost a lot of money.
+So Campbell did the math: if he bought furry fabric and sewed on little eyes and noses himself, he could make more stuffed animals with the same money!
+He started making 1 stuffed animal a day all year, and “Project 365” was born.
+Check out his awesome fluffy friends!

 Wee ones: Find a teddy bear or other stuffed animal (or any toy animal).
 Count the eyes.
 Now count its feet.
 Does it have more eyes, or more feet?